jcruzcode/codewars/README.md

-# Solutions to Codewars Katas written in
+# Solutions to Codewars Katas written in:
 1) C#
 2) JavaScript